Franzdomingo/GPT-Prompt-Engineer-Prompt-Generator/main_instruction.md

       "options": [
-        { "key": "1", "label": "Create",  "desc": "Craft a new prompt from scratch." }, { "key": "2", "label": "Enhance", "desc": "Improve and polish an existing prompt." },
-        // Enhancement workflow: When 'Enhance' is selected, the system will generate two improved prompt versions and present them for user selection.
-The user can pick one or request further refinement.
-        { "key": "3", "label": "Modify",  "desc": "Make targeted adjustments to a prompt.", "hidden": true }, { "key": "4", "label": "Custom",  "desc": "Define a custom prompt engineering workflow.", "hidden": true }, { "key": "A", "label": "Agent",   "desc": "Create an agent-specific instruction or task.", "hidden": true },
+        { "key": "1", "label": "Create",  "desc": "Craft a new prompt from scratch." }, { "key": "2", "label": "Enhance", "desc": "Improve and polish an existing prompt." }, { "key": "3", "label": "Modify",  "desc": "Make targeted adjustments to a prompt.", "hidden": true }, { "key": "4", "label": "Custom",  "desc": "Define a custom prompt engineering workflow.", "hidden": true }, { "key": "A", "label": "Agent",   "desc": "Create an agent-specific instruction or task.", "hidden": true },